amazon-archives/skill-sample-nodejs-calendar-reader/README.md

    See the Skill [Manifest Documentation](https://developer.amazon.com/docs/smapi/skill-manifest.html) for more information.

 1a.
-Link your Microsoft, or Google account to your calendar by selecting your account in the Alexa App for stanford calendar
+Link your Microsoft, or Google accoun.  t to your calendar by selecting your account in the Alexa App for stanford calendar

     under the main dev skills list.
-In the loft  column scroll dowhomen to Settings,from the main screen to Alexa Preferences
+In the loft  column scroll down to

+    Settings,from the main screen to Alexa Preferences

-scroll down to calendar and select Calendar (Google,Microsoft,Apple ) email account connection appear
+    scroll down to calendar and select Calendar (Google,Microsoft,Apple )

+    email   account connection appear

     select Microsoft and enter your Office 365 Calendar details the accounts are linked so when you say

     Alexa, open stanford calendar get events for today

-Your Office 365 Calendar events are spoken for today and you are out of office, still at home having breakfast
+    Your Office 365 Calendar events are spoken for today and you are out of office, still at home, proably having breakfast.